Religion in Cyprus: Greek Orthodox Church of Cyprus

 The Church of Cyprus recognises the seniority and prestige of the ecumenical patriarch of Constantinople, while retaining complete administrative autonomy under its own archbishop.
 Seven sacraments are recognised: baptism in infancy, followed by confirmation with consecrated oil, penance, the Eucharist, matrimony, ordination, and unction in times of sickness or when near death.

 Many examples of classical Christian architecture are located in Cyprus, along with tombs said to belong to Lazarus and Barnabas.
-Cyprus is a place where many New Testament biblical stories took place and several miracles are held to have been performed.